 Hello!
-We’re Journo Resources, a bootstrap start-up based in the UK, trying to level the playing field for people breaking into the media.
-We provide tools and resources that are free for everyone to use, run and attend events across the country, and provide detailed and long-form advice for anyone that needs it.
+We’re Journo Resources, a tiny, bootstrapped start-up based in the UK, trying to level the playing field with journalism and the media.
+We provide tools and resources that are free for everyone to use, run and attend events both online and IRL, and provide detailed and long-form advice for anyone that needs it.
 We’re also big on taking a moral stand – after all, you can’t create a change in the industry unless you make some fuss.

 Why We’re Doing This…